 In-Ovo Sexing

-In-ovo sexing is an innovative new technology where the sex of a chicken egg can be determined while it’s still developing.
+In-ovo sexing is an innovative hatchery technology where the sex of a chicken egg can be determined while it’s still developing.
 This allows egg producers to hatch only females, providing an alternative to the culling of day-old male chicks.

 Male Chick Culling

-To solve this problem, innovators in Europe and around the world are developing in-ovo sexing technology, which allows egg producers to use advanced biotechnology to identify which eggs will hatch male and which will hatch female.
+To solve this problem, innovators in Europe and around the world developed in-ovo sexing technology, which allows egg producers to use advanced biotechnology to identify which eggs will hatch male and which will hatch female.
 Male eggs are removed and destroyed during the incubation process before they can feel pain.
 These male eggs can be turned into a protein powder and incorporated into pet feed.
 Only the female eggs are returned to the incubator to hatch, solving the ethical problem of male chick culling.

-This technology, which is now widely available in Europe, is more expensive right now (around 1 cent per table egg at the supermarket).
+This technology, which is now widely available in Europe, is more expensive right now (a bit less than 1 cent per table egg at the supermarket).
 But as the technology improves, and as economies of scale are reached, costs will fall.
 In-ovo sexing also unlocks other efficiencies for hatcheries like freeing up incubator space that would have been taken up by male eggs, or enabling other technologies like on-farm hatching or in-ovo vaccination, that were previously impracticable due to the necessity of post-hatch sex sorting.
 The additional economic benefits of such practices will help defray the cost of in-ovo sexing.

 Current Commercial Status

-European Union - Over the last few years, in-ovo sexing technology has become widely available in Europe, spurred by bans in Germany, France, and Italy on the practice of male chick culling.
-Original research by Innovate Animal Ag indicates that, as of the beginning of April 2024, around 78.4 million of the 389 million hens in the European Union were sexed in-ovo, a 20% market penetration.
-This marks a remarkable 5 percentage point increase from September, when the market share was found to be just under 15%.
-That number is growing quickly as more hatcheries implement the technology, the capacity of existing machines is increased, and further R&D improves the efficiency of the technology.
-In the three months after they 15% figure was generated, in-ovo sexing saw a 23% increase in global capacity in a single quarter.
-In-ovo sexed white hens cost around €2.60 more than conventional hens, or around 0.75 euro cents per table egg.
+Europe - Over the last few years, in-ovo sexing technology has become widely available in Europe, spurred by bans in Germany, France, and Italy on the practice of male chick culling.
+Original research by Innovate Animal Ag indicates that, as of the beginning of April 2025, around 110 million of the 393 million hens in the European Union were sexed in-ovo, a 28% market penetration.
+This marks a remarkable 8 percentage point increase from the year prior, when the market share was found to be around 20%.
+This number continues to grow quickly as more hatcheries implement the technology, the capacity of existing machines is increased, and further R&D improves the efficiency of the technology.
+In-ovo sexed white hens cost around €2.50-3.50 more than conventional hens in the EU, or less than one euro cent per table egg.
 Brown hens, depending on the technology, can be produced at cheaper prices for around €1.25 more per hen.
-These table eggs then generally retail for around 1-3 additional cent per egg.

 Technology

-In-Market Egg-Sexing Solutions
+In-Market Solutions

-A) Non-Invasive Imaging
+A) Imaging Technologies

-Non-invasive imaging technology finds a way to look “through” the shell of the egg to determine the sex of the embryo inside.
-Agri-AT, the current market leader with 12 operational machines across Europe and 2 planned for the US, uses hyperspectral imaging to determine the color of the embryo’s feathers.
-This only works for brown layers, since males and females have different colored feathers.
-This solution therefore will be limited in markets like the US where most layers are white.
-Another company, Orbem, combines AI with MRI for an imaging solution that works for both brown and white layers.
-A benefit of this class of technologies is that they don’t require significant consumables, potentially allowing them to be cheaper than other options.
+Imaging technology finds a way to look “through” the shell of the egg to determine the sex of the embryo inside.
+Agri-AT, the current market leader with over 10 machines across Europe and 2 in the US, uses hyperspectral imaging to determine the color of the embryo’s feathers.
+Nectra has a similar approach, and is installed in one French hatchery.
+These machines only work for brown layers, since males and females have different colored feathers, and so will not offer a complete solution in markets like the US where most layers are white.
+However, this technology is generally available at a cheaper price point than other solutions.

 B) Liquid-Based Analysis